 Thurmont - Maryland Main Street

-At the foothill of Catoctin Mountain lies a town rich in history and natural resources, where local flavors take shape in a variety of family-owned restaurants, and unique specialty shops offer vintage finds and stylish home decor.
+At the foothill of Catoctin Mountain lies Thurmont, a town rich in history and natural resources, where local flavors take shape in a variety of family-owned restaurants, and unique specialty shops offer vintage finds and stylish home decor.
 Thousands of visitors flock here for leaf peeping every autumn and the annual Catoctin Colorfest, a festival celebrating Maryland’s colorful fall foliage and local crafts.
 Spruce up your own living room with a visit to Timeless Trends Boutique, a 4,000 square foot vintage warehouse, or indulge in a home-style dinner at the Mountain Gate Family Restaurant.
-The surrounding countryside offers a backdrop to explore twenty-five miles of hiking trails at Catoctin Mountain Park, or take in the sites at the state’s largest cascading waterfall, Cunningham Falls.
+The surrounding countryside offers a backdrop to explore twenty-five miles of hiking trails at Catoctin Mountain Park, or take in the sites at the state’s largest cascading waterfall, located in Cunningham Falls State Park.

 Emmitsburg may be known for its deep Catholic roots, but the small town just south of the Pennsylvania border offers a perfect getaway for history lovers and adventurers alike.
-Kick off your visit at the Mason Dixon Welcome Center, where interpretive exhibits guide you through Maryland’s rich history, and friendly staff members direct you to exciting area attractions.
+Kick-off your visit at the Mason Dixon Welcome Center, where interpretive exhibits guide you through Maryland’s rich history, and friendly staff members direct you to exciting area attractions.
 A visit to both the National Shrine of Saint Elizabeth Ann Seton and the National Shrine Grotto of Our Lady of Lourdes is a necessity for gorgeous architecture, stunning views, and Civil War history.
 Wrap up your trip with a visit to the family-owned Carriage House Inn for any number of delicious Maryland seafood dishes!